-- Good manners are expected at all times. - Students are to speak to peers and all adults with a respectful tone and attitude. - Walk on sidewalks. - All cell phones must be turned into the office upon arrival at school.
-They may be picked up at dismissal. - No electronic devices are allowed in school except for a specific class project with teacher approval. - Toys and stuffed animals should not be brought on campus unless special permission is given from the principal or teacher. - Hold playground equipment (balls, jump ropes, etc.) when walking on sidewalks. - Play only in designated playground areas. - Show consideration of property and others by not throwing rocks, pine cones and dirt clods. - Keep hands off others, including pushing, hitting, holding, wrestling, horseplay and tackle football. - Improper language (profanity or vulgar language) will not be tolerated. - Students are to stay out of faculty areas such as workrooms, supply rooms and lounge. - Students should not be in unsupervised classrooms or hallways.
+- Good manners are expected at all times. - Students are to speak to peers and all adults with a respectful tone and attitude. - Walk on sidewalks. - All cell phones/electronic devices must be turned off and kept in their backpack or stored in the classroom area as designated by the teacher. - Toys and stuffed animals should not be brought on campus unless special permission is given from the principal or teacher. - Hold playground equipment (balls, jump ropes, etc.) when walking on sidewalks. - Keep hands off others, including pushing, hitting, holding, wrestling, horseplay and tackle football. - Improper language (profanity or vulgar language) will not be tolerated. - Students are to stay out of faculty areas such as workrooms and lounge. - Students should not be in unsupervised classrooms or hallways.